 Slugify a string

-One such use-case that I’ve had myself, was when I created an app where users could apply custom tags to items.
-The app allowed free typing, then converted the entered string to a valid tag once the user tapped return.
-For instance, entering Vacation Plans
+I had this need when I created an app where users could apply custom tags to items.
+It allowed free typing, then converted the string to a valid tag once the user tapped return.

-, generated a vacation-plans
+, would generate a vacation-plans

 tag.
 We then used this tag to group items, make it easier to index and search for tags etc.